gabyx/Githooks/docs/cli/git_hooks_trust_hooks.md

 in addition to the syntax in 'https://golang.org/pkg/path/filepath/#Match'.
 Also you can use negation with a prefix '!', where the '!' character is escaped by '\!'.
+Every pattern which does not start with the namespace suffix `ns:` is automatically treated as a relative pattern to the location of

 ```
 git hooks trust hooks [flags]